daniil-aleksieiev/starter-kit-hugo-with-gulp/README.md

 ├── archetypes        #You can create new content files in Hugo using the `hugo new` command ├── content           #All content for your website will live inside this directory.
+├── data              #This directory is used to store configuration files ├── gulp-settings     #
+   ├── config.js      #Config for gulp
-├── data              #This directory is used to store configuration files ├── tasks             #Folder with tasks for gulpfile ├── themes            #Folder with Hugo theme
+   ├── tasks          #Folder with tasks for gulpfile ├── themes            #Folder with Hugo theme
-├── config.toml       #Hugo ships with a large number of configuration directives ├── gulp-config.js    #Config for gulp
-├── gulpfile.js       #File with gulp tasks
+├── config.toml       #Hugo ships with a large number of configuration directives ├── gulpfile.js       #File with gulp tasks
 ├── LICENSE
 ├── package.json      #File with dependencies